videojs/video-js-swf/CONTRIBUTING.md

 4. Create a new branch for your work.

+4. Since you've installed and built video.js already, you may already be familiar with the [Zencoder Contribflow](https://github.com/zencoder/contribflow) node moule.
+You can use Contribflow to simplify your workflow with video-js-swf too!
+If you haven't done it already, you can install Contribflow easily.

+  On Unix-based systems, you'll have to do this as a superuser:
+  `sudo npm install -g contribflow`

+  On Windows, you can just run:
+  `npm install -g contribflow`

+5. Create a new branch for your work.

   Since the issue filing process is described elsewhere, let's assume that you've filed or claimed the issue already.
   Next, create the branch.
 You'll use contrib to do this task.